Dan Fotu

-Daniel Joeli Fotu (born 24 July 1999) is a New Zealand professional basketball player for the Auckland Tuatara of the New Zealand National Basketball League (NZNBL).
+Daniel Joeli Fotu (born 24 July 1999) is a New Zealand professional basketball player for the Gifu Swoops of the B.League.
 Fotu debuted for the New Zealand Breakers of the Australian National Basketball League (NBL) in the 2017–18 season before playing four years of college basketball in the United States for the Saint Mary's Gaels.
-He returned to New Zealand in 2022 to play for the Breakers and to play in the New Zealand NBL.
-In 2024, he moved to Japan to play for Gifu Swoops of the B.League.
+He returned to New Zealand in 2022 to play for the Breakers and to play in the New Zealand National Basketball League (NZNBL).
+In 2024, he moved to Japan to play for Gifu Swoops.
 He also represents the New Zealand national team in international competition.

 Early life and career

 Fotu was born in York, England, to a Tongan father and an English mother.
 He briefly lived in England alongside his two older siblings, Isaac and Ella, before the family moved to New Zealand.
 He grew up in the Auckland region of North Shore.

 Fotu attended Rangitoto College in Auckland, where he helped the college win the national schools championship in 2015 and 2016 and then earn a runner-up finish in 2017.
 His junior association was North Harbour Basketball and he joined the New Zealand Breakers academy at age 14.

 In August 2017, Fotu joined the New Zealand Breakers of the Australian National Basketball League (NBL) as a non-contracted development player for the 2017–18 season, maintaining his amateur status for U.S. colleges.
 He made one appearance for the Breakers during the season.